T7Droid/Easy-Screenshot-Library/README.md

 val screenshot: EasyScreenshot = EasyScreenshot.Builder()
     .activity(this)
     .folderName("T7Droid Images") // Defines a name for the folder that will be created in galery;
-    .pathInExternalStorage("screenshots") //Set a name for the image file;
+    .imageFileName("screenshots") //Set a name for the image file;
     .targetViewId(myImageView //Any View you want to take the screenshot;
     .shareAfterScreenshot(true) //Do you want to share just after take the screenshot?
     .build()